 Danny Wright, International Pianist And Composer To Release New Single 'Alfie' On March 31

-Danny Wright is an American Pianist who has recorded 57 albums and sold over 11 million albums since his debut in 1986.

-Danny Wright, in conjunction with Burton Avenue Music will release his new single "Alfie" in honor of the late Burt Bacharach.
-The single will be available on Spotify, Apple Music, and Deezer on March 31st, 2023.
+Danny Wright, in conjunction with Burton Avenue Music, will release his new single "Alfie" in honor of the late Burt Bacharach.
+The single will be available on Spotify, Apple Music, and Deezer on March 31.

 Wright has admired Bacharach as both a pianist and composer since he was introduced to his music as a young child, and hails him as one of the 'greatest songwriters of our time.'
 Greg Howard, President of Burton Ave Music stated "Danny's tender and emotional interpretation of the Burt Bacharach/Hal David pop classic, "Alfie" is an audible work of art.
 It's the perfect introduction to his beautiful upcoming album, "A Time For Us."